mxagar/satellite_image_water_vectorizer/README.md

 Accomplished main objectives:

-- [x] Cropped bands.
+- [x] Cropped bands (scenes 1 & 2).
-- [x] Computed NDVI and NDWI index maps.
+- [x] Computed NDVI and NDWI index maps (scenes 1 & 2).
-- [x] Extracted water body shapes.
+- [x] Extracted water body shapes (scene 1; results for scene 2 are not that promising)
-- [x] Processed the water body shapes according to the GeoJSON.
+- [x] Processed the water body shapes according to the GeoJSON (scenes 1 & 2; the polygons for scene 2 are probably not correct because the input blobs are not good).

 Additional, required: